georgia-tech-db/evadb/docs/source/overview/model-inference.rst

 1. Projection

    The most common usecases are model inference in projections.
-For example, we can use the `MnistImageClassifier <https://github.com/georgia-tech-db/evadb/blob/staging/evadb/functions/mnist_image_classifier.py>`_ to indefity numbers from the `MINST <https://www.dropbox.com/s/yxljxz6zxoqu54v/mnist.mp4>`_ video.
+For example, we can use the `MnistImageClassifier <https://github.com/georgia-tech-db/evadb/blob/staging/evadb/functions/mnist_image_classifier.py>`_ to identify numbers from the `MINST <https://www.dropbox.com/s/yxljxz6zxoqu54v/mnist.mp4>`_ video.

 .. code-block:: sql